-Figure 9.
+Figure 11.
 Zonally averaged dT/dt shown in 5 panels.
 Horizontal axis is in degrees latitude while vertical axis is pressure (mb).
 The y-limits are between 10 to 1000 mb, on a logarithmic scale.
 The colorbar is units of in K yr-1.

-Figure 10.
+Figure 12.
 Zonally averaged dWVfrac/dt shown in 5 panels.
 Horizontal axis is latitude while vertical axis is pressure.
 The y-limits are between 100 to 1000 mb, on a linear scale.
-The colorbar units are in yr^{-1} , as fractional water vapor is dimensionless.
+The colorbar units are in $yr^{-1}$ , as fractional water vapor is dimensionless.

-Figure 11.
-The 400 mb fractional water vapor trends for (left) AIRS_RT and (right) ERA5 show general agreement except in the Southern Polar Regions.
+Figure 13.
+The 400 mb fractional water vapor trends for (left) AIRS\RT and (right) ERA5 show general agreement except in the Southern Polar Regions.
 The colorbar units are in yr-1, as fractional water vapor is dimensionless.

-do not have drying in the lower tropical layers.
-Conversely, the observed trends in the Southern Polar (AIRS L3, CLIMCAPS L3 and AIRS_RT) show drying rather than wetting, though AIRS_RT is less than that of CLIMCAPS/MERRA2.
-AIRS_RT is an outlier in the upper polar atmosphere trends, as both the signals and the jacobians are close to zero.
+Figure 12 shows the zonally averaged atmospheric fractional water vapor trends $(d/dt WV(z,t)/\langle WV(z,t)\rangle)$ .
+The five panels are markedly different from one another.
+The AIRS RT trends resemble those of ERA5 in the tropical troposphere, though we do not have drying in the lower tropical layers.
+Conversely, the trends in the Southern Polar derived from sounder observations (AIRS L3, CLIMCAPS L3 and AIRS RT) show drying rather than wetting, though AIRS RT is less than that of CLIMCAPS/MERRA2.
+AIRS RT is an outlier in the upper polar atmosphere trends, as both the signals and the jacobians are close to zero.
 Of some concern is a little bit of drying in the northern polar region, where there are low H2O amounts leading to small jacobians.
 CLIMCAPS v2 looks quite similar to the MERRA2 trends.
 AIRSv7 shows substantial drying in the lower troposphere, and considerable wetting in the upper troposphere, compared to any of the other datasets.
-Spectral closure studies (using the AIRS v7 H2O trend × the H2O jacobians derived above from ERA5 average profiles) are not shown here, but differ noticeably from the CCR trends from AIRS v7 in the 1300-1600 cm-1 region, indicating there are inadequacies in the AIRS V7 water vapor retrievals.
-The correlations between AIRS_RT and the [AIRS L3, CLIMCAPS L3, MERRA2, ERA5] fractional water vapor trends of Figure 10 (limited to 100 mb, 1000 mb) are [0.65,0.24,0.36,0.58] respectively.
+Separate spectral closure studies using the AIRS v7 $\rm H_2O$ trend $\times$ the H2O jacobians derived above from ERA5 average profiles differ noticeably from the CCR trends from AIRS v7 in the 1300-1600 cm-1 region, indicating there are inadequacies in the AIRS V7 water vapor retrievals.
+The correlations between AIRS RT and the [AIRS L3, CLIMCAPS L3, MERRA2, ERA5] fractional water vapor trends of Figure 12 (limited to 100 mb, 1000 mb) are [0.65,0.24,0.36,0.58] respectively.

-Figure 11 shows the 400 mb fractional water vapor trends, with the left panel being the AIRS_RT trends while the right panel is the ERA5 trends.
-Note that there is general agreement except in the Southern Polar region, as also seen later in Figure 10 in the other two observational L3 datasets (AIRS v3 and CLIMCAPS).
+Figure 13 shows the 400 mb fractional water vapor trends, with the left panel being the AIRS\RT trends while the right panel is the ERA5 trends.
+Note that there is general agreement except in the Southern Polar region, as also seen later in Figure 12 in the other two L3 retrieval datasets (AIRS v3 and CLIMCAPS).
 This could be related to work by (Boisvert et al., 2019) who showed decreasing evaporation from the Southern Ocean in the 2003-2016 period due to increasing ice cover.

-7 Uncertainty
+8 Uncertainty